mtopircean/essentials-by-livia/README.md

     * Create promotions page (5 story points)
     * ... (etc. ......)

-A second system of prioritization was allocating a complexity label...which at the end connected well willthe story points system.
+A second system of prioritization was allocating a complexity label...which connected well with the story points system.

 Thirdly, milestones and sprints also played a crucial role in prioritizing my stories and keeping control on the timing of my project.

-Example:
+Example of label allocation:

 ![Alt text](/static/readme/story-example.png)

 #### Milestones
-6 Milestones where created structured around key steps in development process and structured around a clear and well balanced timing:
+6 Milestones where created and structured around key steps in the development process, and around a well balanced timing:
 ![Alt text](/static/readme/milestones.png)

 #### Sprints
-Overall 6 sprints where considered, also closely connected to the 6 milestones, having the same logic behind their setup as the milestones.
+6 sprints where considered, also closely connected to the milestones, having the same logic behind their setup.

 ## The Scope Plane
 This website was created with a key element in mind, to create an attractive and efficient interaction point between the website owner and the users.
 Interaction main objective is to:
 * Convert users into customers
-* Convert users into partners by enrolling them as doTerra ambassadors Various contact methods and points help support this.
+* Convert users into partners by enrolling them as doTerra ambassadors.
+Various contact methods and points help support this.
 They are placed in various key elements of the website.

 For the website owner, the key focus point is to provide value to the user through various methods:
 * The user of a tool that is able to recommend products based on ailments(available for registered users)
-* Promotions page which allows users to see fast and efficient the monthly star products/deals This all has to be available for fast upload and update, and it is through various methods:
+* Promotions page which allows users to see fast and in an efficient manner the monthly star products/deals This all has to be available for fast upload and update, and it is through various methods:
 * Front: via the website interface
 * Back: in the admin panel by manual input or using the import/export options